 Then, strangely, the killings begin again with the same modus operandi, including the young man as a victim with the same name Park Kwang Ho (N from K-Pop group VIXX) who had almost run down Kwang Ho when he first arrived in 2017.
 Kwang Ho also realizes to his shock that one of the men working in the department is none other than the man who had been the baby Kim Sun Jae (Yoon Hyun Min as an adult) when he had left the 1986 world.
 Sun Jae is a serious cop with a cold and calculating approach to tracking down criminals.
 He doesn't warm to the mystical Kwang Ho at first, thinking him a bit daft.
 Kwang Ho soon realizes that if he is finally going to catch that serial killer who is now killing again he is going to need help from these 2017 contemporaries.
 He can't do it alone.

-Kwang Ho meets someone new, a lady professor of criminal psychology named Shin Jae Yi (Lee Yoo Young).
+Kwang Ho meets someone new, a lady professor of criminal psychology named Shin Jae Yi (Lee Yoo Young, You Drive Me Crazy!).
 She lives right next to him at his new lodgings.
 She was raised in the UK by foster parents after her parents had died and then returned to Korea for some work, intending to go back to the UK when she was finished.
 However those plans change when she gets caught up in the serial murder investigation and even becomes a target of the killer herself.
 Soon Kwang Ho realizes to his shock that Jae Yi is actually his grown up daughter!
 She has the exact same whistle that his wife had given to him, slung over a photograph of herself as a child and his wife he had left behind.
 He keeps the secret to himself for quite some time.

 Then Kwang Ho becomes deeply upset when he discovers what had happened to his wife after he left: she had died in a car accident.
 He becomes convinced he has to go back in time to 1986 to stop that from happening, but the tunnel is now closed to him.
 Stuck in the present day there is nothing else he can do but once and for all find that damn serial killer who has gotten away with murders all these years.
 What no one suspects is that it is someone quite close to them all, a respected person in the community, a suave and on the surface pleasant person who is always one step ahead of everyone .... at first.
 But ... remember the fountain pen marks!